 Don’t Just Build Your Success Pack - Use It

 While it can be fun to think about who might be in your success pack, the real magic happens when you make a plan for how you’ll actively use it.
 Sure, you may have one of your trusted peers in your success pack, but how are you going to do your best work with them?
 How frequently will you be in contact with them?
 About what?
 And what will you need to show them so that they can provide their best feedback?

-Since we love worksheets around here, here’s a success pack worksheet to help you put your people to paper.
-Let’s take “I forgot who they were” off the list of reasons you didn’t assemble your success pack. ????
+Since we love worksheets around here, below is a Success Pack Worksheet to help you put your people to paper.
+Let’s take “I forgot who they were” off the list of reasons you didn’t assemble your success pack.